Kentico/devnet.kentico.com/README.md

 ## How to qualify

-In order for a project to be registered on DevNet it has to fulfill several requirements.
-It has to:
+In order for a project to be registered on DevNet it has to fulfill several requirements, such as:
 - be related to any of the Kentico products
 - function with the latest version of the related product
 - be well documented